Related Covered Product Categories

 Best Available Model Column

-Calculated based on the most efficient model in the database collected from manufacturers as of June 2021; values shown are rounded to the nearest dollar.
+Calculated based on the most efficient model in the database collected from manufacturers as of June 2023, with values shown rounded to the nearest dollar.

 Required Model Column